wickworks/witchdice/README.md

 - Make online rooms so everybody can see the rolls

+- animate new rolls coming in a la pivotal tracker changes

 - new favicon

 - reorganize so the controls for number of attacks in in the roll-attacks section, not the stat sheet